Japan's birthplace offers a peace park, seaside shrines, and great surfing and cycling

 The lake in the park makes for a pleasant stroll, and with abundant lawns, you can easily have a picnic or take a relaxing nap under the sun.

 In early April every year, Miyazaki Shrine has a demonstration of yabusame (horseback archery).
-Be sure to attend if you happen to be in the area.
+Be sure to visit if you happen to be in the area.

 The Oyodo River is the main channel that runs through the city.
 From the city ward office, a dedicated bicycle path stretches along the river's length, making for a beautiful, scenic ride largely devoid of cars.
-Take your own bike or rent one from the riverside Miyazaki Kanko Hotel.
+Take your own bike or rent one at the Tourist Information Centre in Miyazaki Station or at the Giant Store Miyazaki on Tachibana-dori Nishi 4-chome.